JetBrains/intellij-sdk-docs/topics/ui/controls/group_header.md

 Use title capitalization for the label.

 Make the label short, preferably no more than 4 words.
-Avoid generic words, such as "General" or “Options”.
+Avoid generic words, such as "General" or "Options".
 See [Writing short and clear](writing_short.md).

 If a group contains rarely used or advanced settings, use a **collapsible group header** and collapse it by default.